 Dose, as well as frequency, duration of exposure, sequence and timing are all factors in how a pesticide exposure may effect someone.
 Not all people are effected the same.
 Individual susceptibility varies but is influenced by age, gender, health status, genetics, and lifestyle.
 Children and elderly people often have an increased susceptibility to chemicals.

 EPA registration – Any pesticide legally used in the USA must be registered with the Environmental Protection Agency (EPA) before it goes into commerce.
 The EPA’s main function is to register the pesticides, not to ensure safety.
-The EPA has registered over 85,000 different chemicals and often once it is determined to be detrimental to human or the environment it takes many many many years before and if the product is pulled out of the market.
+The EPA has registered over 85,000 different chemicals.
+If one is determined to be detrimental to humans or the environment it often takes many years before and if the product is pulled out of the market.
 Registration does not constitute safety or an approval rating by the EPA, in fact the EPA is clear that a pesticide manufacture cannot state that a pesticide is safe by Federal Law.
 Registration with the EPA does not even guarantee that the chemicals have been fully tested for environmental and human health effects.

 A child in a household using home and garden pesticides is 6.5 times more likely to develop leukemia than in a home that does not.
 Obviously, EPA approval is not a guarantee of safety; in fact, EPA believes that no pesticide can ever be considered perfectly “safe.”

 For a ready to print brochure with this information, click here.
 NTC Pesticides 101_PressQuality

 Health effects of 30 commonly used pesticides http://www.beyondpesticides.org/assets/media/documents/lawn/factsheets/30health.pdf

 “Pesticide exposure in children.”
 Roberts, James R., and Catherine J. Karr.
 Pediatrics 130.6 (2012): e1765-e1788.